 Recyclable Materials Theft - In cooperation with appropriate authorities and affected parties, each member of the recycling industry, along with law enforcement and the affected community, should take positive steps to reduce the risk of the unintentional purchase of stolen materials.

 State & Local Programs

 Flow Control - ISRI strongly opposes government control of materials that have been diverted or removed from the solid waste stream for the purpose of recycling.

-One-Bin Collection Policy - ISRI opposes the commingling of recyclables with solid waste or mixed waste processing in a one-bin system.
+One-Bin Collection Policy - ISRI opposes the commingling of recyclable materials with solid waste or mixed waste processing in a one-bin system.

 Reporting Recycling Activities - ISRI does not oppose the collection of data by government entities on recycling activities within their jurisdictions, where there are compelling reasons to do so and so long as certain criteria are met.

-Accelerated or Bonus Depreciation Tax Allowances - Such allowances should be pursued to encourage the purchase of new and/or innovative equipment to process scrap materials into higher quality commodity-grade feedstocks for manufacturing.
+Accelerated or Bonus Depreciation Tax Allowances - Such allowances should be pursued to encourage the purchase of new and/or innovative equipment to process recyclable materials into higher quality commodity-grade feedstocks for manufacturing.